Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Study areas and datasets

 \section{Study areas and datasets}

-There were two study areas (Fig. \ref{fig:location}), the Fengjie County (denoted as FJ below) and Fuling District (denoted as FL below), both located in Chongqing City, China.
-Chongqing City is the largest city in China and features mountainous areas with intricate landslide-inducing environments.
+There were two study areas (Fig. \ref{fig:location}), the Fengjie County (FJ) and Fuling District (FL), both located in Chongqing City, China.
+Chongqing City is the largest city in China and features mountainous areas with complex landslide-inducing environments.
 In the past, many devastating landslide events have occurred, for example, the typical Tangjiewan, Xinmo, and Mabian landslides \citep{fan2018analyzing, scaringi2018some, wei2019numerical}.

 The landslide inventory was collected from the Chongqing Geomatics and Remote Sensing Center.
-In addition to historical landslide records, potential landslide locations inferred by both expert knowledge and on-site investigation were also collected.
-In total, there were approximately 1200 available landslide records in FJ, and approximately 400 landslide records for FL, as positive samples.
-Correspondingly, we randomly selected the same amount of non-landslide points as the negative samples.
+In addition to historical landslide records, potential landslide locations inferred by expert knowledge and on-site investigation were also collected.
+There were approximately 1200 available landslide records in FJ, and approximately 400 landslide records for FL, as positive samples.
+We randomly selected the same amount of non-landslide points as the negative samples.

-Thematic maps related to landslide susceptibility analysis were selected in online platforms Computer Network Information Center (CNIC), Chinese Academy of Science, and U.S. Geological Survey (USGS) \citep{cas2021gdc, usgs2021software}.
-According to \cite{jebur2014optimization}, the thematic maps used to feature an input sample vector in this study consisted of landslide frequency, stratum, digital elevation model (DEM), aspect, slope, curvature, normalized difference vegetation index (NDVI), vegetation index, soil erosion, sand distribution, clay distribution, silt distribution, topographic wetness index (TWI), stream power index (SPI), distance to drainage, and distance to road.
+The thematic maps related to landslide susceptibility analysis were downloaded from online platforms Computer Network Information Center (CNIC), Chinese Academy of Science, and U.S. Geological Survey (USGS) \citep{cas2021gdc, usgs2021software}.
+According to \cite{jebur2014optimization}, the thematic maps used to feature an input sample vector in this study consisted of landslide occurrence frequency, strata type, digital elevation model (DEM), aspect, slope, curvature, normalized difference vegetation index (NDVI), vegetation coverage, soil erodibility, sand coverage, clay coverage, silt coverage, topographic wetness index (TWI), stream power index (SPI), distance to drainage, and distance to the road.
 Each thematic map is thought to contain some aspects possibly related to the occurrence of a landslide.
 The thematic maps of FJ and FL are shown in Fig. \ref{fig:Thematic maps of FJ} and Fig. \ref{fig:Thematic maps of FL}, respectively, together with the distribution of the landslide locations.
-It is worth mentioning that our method dealt directly with the original numerical values featured from the thematic maps.
-Futher, to avoid numerical problems, all sample vector dimensions were normalized \citep{sun2021assessment}.
+The sampling method for each landslide record of this article refers to \cite{zhu2020unsupervised}.
+It is worth mentioning that different thematic maps have different resolutions, but it does not affect the sampling process.
+Our method dealt directly with the original numerical values featured in the thematic maps.
+Further, to avoid numerical problems, all sample vector dimensions were normalized \citep{sun2021assessment}.